eujuliu/restaurant-api/docs/guide/user/login.md

 #### Some data is wrong

-If one of the data or all data is wrong, you will get the following error with a `400` status code.
+If one of the data or all data is wrong, you will receive `ValidationError` error and a `400` status code.

 ```json
 {